iATSPayments/com.iatspayments.civicrm/README.md

 ------------

 This extension follows the standard installation method - if you've got a supported CiviCRM version and you've set up your extensions directory, it'll appear in the Manage Extensions list as 'iATS Payments (com.iatspayments.civicrm)'.
 Hit Install.

-As of CiviCRM 5.x, the iATS extension is distributed with the CiviCRM download.
-This is generally the right version to install.
-See https://github.com/iATSPayments/com.iatspayments.civicrm/issues/242 for notes on converting from a previous manual install.

 If you need help with installing extensions, try: https://docs.civicrm.org/sysadmin/en/latest/customize/extensions/